Estimated reading time: 11 minutes

-That’s us ^^^^, we admit it.
+That’s us ^^^^; we admit it.

 Who is buying these houses?

-It’s near impossible for the Millennial generation to buy a house in Toronto most of which start in and around the million dollar mark.
-Most of these houses could do with upgrades and renovations which means more work and more money.
+It’s near impossible for the Millennial generation to buy a house in Toronto, most of which start in and around the million-dollar mark.

-Our net worth update you will see we have our house set at $365,000 but a comparable home just sold for $575,000 on our street.
+Our net worth update shows that our house is set at $365,000, but a comparable home sold for $575,000 on our street.

-Owning a home is like sitting on an egg and when it hatches you’ll either make a mint or cry all the way to the bank.
+Owning a home is like sitting on an egg; when it hatches, you’ll either make a mint or cry to the bank.

-A fan wrote to me looking for some advice about renovating his house before selling it or just sell it as is?
+A fan wrote to me for tips about renovating his house before selling it or just selling it as is.
 Let’s see what he had to say first.

 Renovating or Run